YuvrajM108/Newsweek-replica/README.md

 - HTML
 - CSS with Bootstrap 5

+## Live Demo

+To see a live demo of the project, click on the following [link](https://yuvrajm108.github.io/Newsweek-replica/)

 ## Getting Started:

 - Download the project to your local machine by either downloading a zip folder containing copies of the project files or by using Git to clone the repository to a desired folder on your local machine.